DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 02 - Type of Attack Indicators.md

 🟢 **Virus**
 A type of malware that, when executed, replicates itself by modifying other computer programs and inserting its own code into those programs.
 The nature of a virus implies that it reproduces by itself without user interaction but it relies on other software to attach and spread.
-Once a system is "infected", the virus is capable causing a detrimental effect, such as corrupting the system, destroying data, exploiting operating system vulnerabilities, consuming bandwidth, overloading web servers, etc.
+Once a system is "infected", the virus is capable of causing a detrimental effect, such as corrupting the system, destroying data, exploiting operating system vulnerabilities, consuming bandwidth, overloading web servers, etc.

 🟢 **Worm**
 Pieces of code that attempt to penetrate networks and computer systems.